sudhanshu9630/Stopwatch/README.md

 # Stopwatch
-I create a stopwatch app.
-Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript.
-Use css framework Bootstrap.
+A stopwatch app.
+https://sudhanshu9630.github.io/Stopwatch/ tap hear for a quick preview of my project.